BANGAUTOGLASS

 Comprehensive auto insurance — the coverage type that handles non-collision events like vandalism, falling objects, and road debris damage — often covers rear glass replacement.
 Whether you'll owe a deductible depends on the specifics of your policy and whether you've chosen a glass-specific rider that waives it.

 If you're not sure how to navigate your claim, Bang AutoGlass can assist you with the process.
-We can help you understand what information your insurer needs and walk alongside you as you work through it — but the claim itself is filed by you, the policyholder, directly with your insurance company.
+We can help you understand what information your insurer needs and walk alongside you as you work through it.
 The good news is that for a vehicle like the G550 or G63 AMG, which typically carries comprehensive coverage as a matter of course, rear glass damage is often exactly the scenario that coverage is designed for.

 Several factors will influence what the replacement ultimately costs you out of pocket or through insurance: the specific G-Class trim and model year, whether the glass includes embedded antenna traces, the need for any camera recalibration, and whether other components like seals or trim pieces require replacement.
 A technician can give you a clear picture once they've assessed the damage.